Fabio Liverani: Parma

 On 28 August 2020, Liverani was appointed manager of Parma on a two-year contract, after the dismissal of Roberto D'Aversa.
 On 7 January 2021, after four straight losses, Liverani was sacked.

 Cagliari

 On 8 June 2022, Liverani was unveiled as the new head coach of Cagliari, following the club's relegation to Serie B.

 On 20 December 2022, Liverani was dismissed from his coaching duties following a 1–2 loss at Palermo and a disappointing first half of the season with Cagliari in fourteenth place in the league table.

 Salernitana

 On 11 February 2024, Liverani was appointed new head coach of the bottom-placed Serie A club Salernitana until the end of the season.

 Second stint at Ternana

 On 1 April 2025, Liverani was named the new head coach of Serie C promotion hopefuls Ternana, replacing Ignazio Abate, returning to the Rossoverdi eight years after his first stint at the club.
+He has been dismissed on 16 March 2026.